Scott808365/Web3-learning/README.md

 npm run dev
 Open http://localhost:5000 in your browser.

-🚀 Start your Web3 journey today – Learn, build
+🚀 Start your Web3 journey today – Learn, build, and grow in the decentralized future!